DrGuigu/HELLO-WORLD/README.md

 # HELLO-WORLD
 Newbie's first trial

   Hello everyone.
 The first time I have been to Github makes me so exciting!!!
   Hope to meet a ot of friends to share ideas.

+  Period.